 Only the initial claim and defence process was digitised at the outset: defended cases still had to go to court in the normal way.
 But the system does allow a defendant to make a settlement offer.
 If that’s accepted, an agreement is generated for the parties to approve.
 An early claim was settled in that way within a couple of hours.

 The divorce project, under which more than 99% of divorces will be granted online by a “suitably trained and legally qualified professional judge”.
-This was launched in January 2017 when the East Midlands regional divorce centre began requiring divorce petitions to be completed online.25
+This was launched in January 2017 and extended to all unrepresented users in May 2018.
+In a pilot project later that year, the scheme was opened to some law firms.
+There was also a financial remedies pilot.

 Take-up exceeded expectations: by June 2018 the 60% of unrepresented users were applying online, compared with 40% who were sending in paper forms.
 Only the application process had been digitised by May 2018; HMCTS announced it would start work on digitising the respondent’s reply and the court order dissolving the marriage.
 Even though that process was still being handled manually, officials reported a reduced error rate because divorce petitions were being completed more accurately.